kiran/bangbangcon.github.io/speakers.md

 ### Mahtab Sabet

-**_"We Built a Game…for CHARITY!!"_**
+**_"PUSH THE BUTTON!_** :red_circle: **_Designing a fun game where the only input is a BIG RED BUTTON!_** :red_circle: **_!!!"_**

 In October 2016, I attended “Gift the Code”, a charity hackathon in Toronto.
 Our team built “PiKit”, a game designed for kids who lack fine motor control or who have limited mobility.
-The challenge was to build a fun, compelling, and educational game in which the only input was… a GIANT RED BUTTON!
-The game is now being played by kids at [ANON: a children's hospital].
+The challenge was to build a fun, compelling, and educational game in which the only input was… a BIG RED BUTTON! :red_circle: !!!

  This talk is a beginner’s guide to designing and building a game, based on what I learned as a first-time game developer at the hackathon.
-I’ll talk about using constraints to spur creativity in a design sprint, how to get inspiration from your favourite games, and how to design a game with logical level progressions.
+I’ll talk about using constraints to spur creativity in a design sprint, how to get inspiration from your favourite games, and how to design a game with logical level progressions so you can help the player understand what to do next, without explicitly telling them what to do.

-**Mahtab**'s dream job is to be a star on Broadway, but in the meantime works as a Senior Software Engineer at Capital One in Toronto, Canada.
+[**Mahtab**](http://mahtabsabet.com) works as a Senior Software Engineer at Capital One in Toronto, Canada...striving to perfect an online banking platform that consists entirely of a BIG RED BUTTON! :red_circle: !!!

 ---